Electoral Backgrounder - polling place and other offences

 Misleading or deceptive publications s.
 329

 1. A person must not print, publish or distribute, or cause, permit or authorise to be printed, published or distributed any matter or thing during an election period that is likely to mislead or deceive an elector in relation to the casting of a vote in an election under the Electoral Act.
-The scope of what amounts to "publish" includes not just the print media, but also by radio, television, internet or telephone.
+The scope of what amounts to "publish" includes not just print media, but also by radio, television, internet or telephone.

 2. If a person is found guilty of this offence, a court may impose a penalty not exceeding 100 penalty units or a period of imprisonment not exceeding three years, or both.
 A body corporate found guilty of this offence may be subject to a penalty not exceeding 500 penalty units.